stevenrau/RatStim-Data-Parser/README.md

 -To install and run successfully, the RatStim Data Parser application requires .NET framework 3.5 or higher.
-All versions of Windows from XP onwards should have this installed by deafult.
+All versions of Windows from XP onwards should have this installed by default.
 If the installation fails, try to download and install .NET here: http://www.microsoft.com/net/downloads.
 If the newest .NET version is not compatible with your current Windows operating system, try chosing an older .NET version from the 'Earlier .NET Versions' tab.